 For countries with particular safety issues or challenges, JICA dispatches security survey missions to assess local conditions, and to then examine specific safety measures.
-In responding to aid needs, JICA analyses the domestic region-by-region security conditions in a particular country and then makes appropriate decisions on the range of JICA personnel activities.
-Survey missions were dispatched to 15 countries in fiscal 2013.
+In responding to aid needs, JICA analyses the domestic regionby-region security conditions in a particular country and then makes appropriate decisions on the range of JICA personnel activities.
+Survey missions were dispatched to 11 countries in fiscal 2014.

 In countries with high crime rates, JICA dispatches a security advisory mission to provide direct safety guidance to related personnel.
-Among other topics, the guidance covers residential crime prevention and how to deal with armed crime.
-Advisory missions were dispatched to 12 countries in fiscal 2013.
+Among other topics, the guidance covers prevention of residential and other crimes.
+Advisory missions were dispatched to 14 countries in fiscal 2014.

 With traffic safety measures, JICA prepares various instruction manuals and distributes these to related personnel.
 JICA also regularly publicizes information on traffic accidents in various countries and works to foster an awareness of safety.
-In response to local requests, JICA dispatches missions to study local traffic and provide instruction on traffic safety.
-Missions were dispatched to four countries in fiscal 2013.
+Depending on local conditions relating to traffic accidents, the usage of rental motorcycles, etc., JICA dispatches missions to study local traffic and provide instruction on traffic safety.
+Missions were dispatched to 2 countries in fiscal 2014.